 Large language models changed this fundamentally.
-For the first time, a system could understand — process natural language, reason across domains, synthesize information, generate structured outputs, and do all of this without a single hand-written rule.
-The surface area of what software could now address exploded.
+For the first time, a system could understand.
+It could process natural language, reason across domains, synthesize information, generate structured outputs, and do all of this without a single hand-written rule.
 Tasks that previously required human interpretation, like reading a contract, summarizing a report, answering an ambiguous question, and writing code, have become automatable.

 If you prefer to start with a visual walkthrough, we have also covered this topic in depth on video — watch it here.
 Otherwise, let's get into the RAG architecture.